torbsd/torbsd.github.io/oostats.md

 [scripts](https://github.com/torbsd/tdp-onion-stats) we wrote to produce the reports; please feel free to open tickets in the GH Issue tracker if you find problems or have patches.

+For now we are updating the reports manually every week and only producing plain text.
+HTML output and automated updates are in the works.

 #### AS Reports ####